welton1986/welton1986/README.md

 ### 😀 About me

-I'm a Computer Engineering student, I love technology and I love learning new things.
+I'm a Computer Engineering , I love technology and I love learning new things.
 I live in São Paulo, Brazil. <br/><br/>